PDM-Phan/Quiz_Game/README.md

 - The user will be able to login as a player or as an admin, each one has its own activities;
 - There will also have a ranking to track how good the players are going, creating a competition of some kind.

+### OBS:

+- Before playing in your pc, change the path to this directory inside the code, or else the programn wont work as it should be.
+- The files that require changes are: Ranking_Functions.py and __init__.py, at the bottom of each file